20ghrrdll/20ghrrdll.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The icons for this site were made with [Sketch](https://www.sketch.com/)
+The icons for this site were made with Sketch and Figma